srujanmothe/Brain-Tumor-Classification/README.md

-# Brain Tumor Detection using Deep Learning
+# Brain Tumor Classification Using Deep Learning

 ## 📌 Overview
-Brain tumors are caused by the abnormal growth of cells in the brain, some of which may lead to cancer.
+Brain tumors result from the abnormal growth of cells in the brain, some of which may lead to cancer.
 The traditional method for detecting brain tumors involves **Magnetic Resonance Imaging (MRI)** scans, which help identify abnormal tissue growth.

 In this project, we leverage **Deep Learning** techniques, particularly a **self-defined Convolutional Neural Network (CNN)**, to detect brain tumors from MRI images.
 Applying deep learning algorithms enhances **accuracy, speed, and efficiency**, assisting radiologists in making quick and precise decisions.